bamlab/dev-standards/react-native/debugging/handle-gradle-dependencies-clash.mo.md

 - `(*)` indicates that this lib is already installed higher in the tree
 - `->` indicates that a different version of the library was installed

-You can see here for example that `com.google.android.gms:play-services-base` version is 11.1.6 for `react-native-maps` and version 11.0.1 for `com.salesforce.marketingcloud:marketingcloudsdk`.
+You can see here for example that `com.google.android.gms:play-services-base` version is 11.1.6 for `react-native-maps` and version 11.0.1 for `com.salesforce.marketingcloud:marketingcloudsdk`, therefore forcing `com.google.android.gms:play-services-iid` to be at version 11.1.6.

 ### 2. Force dependency to use a specific version

+If the highest version of the dependency does not work, your next guess has to be the lowest one required by your dependencies.

 So now in your `android/app/build.gradle` you need to: